POD-LCA/pod_lca/src/material/Documentation/Sphinx/source/calculator.rst

 Calculator
 **********

-.. automodule:: calculator.calculator
+**Calculator** is where the impact objects are are evaluated to carry out various computations, including aranging data for visualization.

-**Calculator** class is used to create *Project* in two-dimensional space,
+**Calculator** also handles unit conversions as well.

 --------

-.. autoclass:: Calculator
+.. autoclass:: calculator.calculator.Calculator
     :members: